AnanthanAmbikairajah/ananthanambikairajah/content/home/midnightconversations.md

   # gradient_end = "SkyBlue"

   # Background image.
-  image = "headers/Midnight Conversations.jpg"  # Name of image in `static/img/`.
+  image = "headers/Midnight Conversations.jpeg"  # Name of image in `static/img/`.
   image_darken = 0.1  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).